-The ArtStream Program is an upgrading program which combines selected ACAD First Year Studies courses with extensive BVC academic and learner support services specific to an art and design education.
+The ArtStream Program is an upgrading program that combines selected ACAD First Year Studies courses with extensive BVC academic and learner support services specific to an art and design education.
 The ArtStream Program provides concurrent delivery of:

-- Upgrading of specific academic skills to a post-secondary level; - Specialized courses to complement the objectives of ACAD Liberal Studies courses; - Reduced course load of ACAD studio and Liberal Studies classes.
+- Upgrading of specific academic skills to a post-secondary level; - Specialized courses to complement the objectives of ACAD Critical and Creative Studies courses; - Reduced course load of ACAD studio and Critical and Creative Studies classes.